Comparison of top chess players throughout history

 Several methods have been suggested for comparing the greatest chess players in history.
 There is agreement on a statistical system to rate the strengths of current players, called the Elo system, but disagreement about methods used to compare players from different generations who never competed against each other.
+This is because the Elo system can only compare players success-rate to their contemporaries.

 Statistical methods

 Elo system

-The best-known statistical method was devised by Arpad Elo in 1960 and elaborated on in his 1978 book The Rating of Chessplayers, Past and Present.
+The most well known statistical method was devised by Arpad Elo in 1960 and elaborated on in his 1978 book The Rating of Chessplayers, Past and Present.
 He gave ratings to players corresponding to their performance over the best five-year span of their career.
 According to this system the highest ratings achieved were: